Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays Bank.

 The PenFed Platinum Cash Rewards Visa Card is a better option for people who do their traveling by car.
 It is a cash back rewards credit card the Plus version offers 5% cash back on your gas purchases paid at the pump and carries no annual fee.
 To get the Plus version of the card you must obtain a qualifying PenFed product such as an active checking account with direct deposit ($250 min).
 Certain restrictions may apply.
 The Standard version of the card offers 3 percent cash back on gas purchases paid at the pump and an introductory annual fee of $0, then a $25 annual fee.
 Fuel purchases for airplanes and boats are not eligible for cash back rewards.
 Your cash rewards are credited to you every month with this card.
 Offers change frequently so please be sure to check the offer website to ensure that all details and information are current and review the terms and conditions before you apply.

 Best Rewards Credit Cards from American Express

-Blue Cash Everyday Card from American Express is a cash back rewards card designed to offer you 3% cash back at US supermarkets up to $6,000 per year in purchases and 2% cash back on gasoline at US gas stations and 2% cash back at select US department stores.
+Blue Cash Everyday® Card from American Express is a cash back rewards card designed to offer you 3% cash back at US supermarkets up to $6,000 per year in purchases and 2% cash back at US gas stations and 2% cash back at select US department stores.
 It also offers you 1% cash back on other purchases.
-Cash back is received in the form of a Reward Dollars that can be redeemed as a statement credit.
-As a Welcome Bonus you can earn 50 Reward Dollars after you use your new Card to make $1,000 in purchases within the first 3 months.
-Terms and Restrictions Apply.
+Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
+In addition, you can earn $100 back in the form of Reward Dollars after you use your new Card to make $1,000 in purchases within the first 3 months.
+Terms and limitations apply.

 Blue Sky from American Express®